juliusbierk/simpleraytracer/README.md

 A Simple Ray Tracer
 =========
-A very simple, pure Python script to illustrate raytracing.
+A very simple, pure Python script to illustrate raytracing in less than 300 lines.